 Senator Kenny served as Deputy Chair of the Special Senate Committee on Illegal Drugs from 2001 to 2002.
 Their final report, "Cannabis: Our Position for a Canadian Public Policy" can be found here.

-Senator Kenny has been widely published on a range of issues including defence policy, ballistic missile defence, Canada’s involvement in Afghanistan, defence procurement, strategic airlift, alternative fuels, the Arctic and off-shore drilling operations, aviation security, port security, border security, and wide variety of Canadian political issues.
+Senator Kenny has been widely published on a range of issues including defence policy, tobacco control, ballistic missile defence, Canada’s involvement in Afghanistan, defence procurement, strategic airlift, alternative fuels, the Arctic and off-shore drilling operations, aviation security, port security, border security, and wide variety of Canadian political issues.

 In 2009, Senator Kenny became a Commissioner of the Trilateral Commission.